 - Who is the primary wage earner?

-As you go through a divorce and/or child custody dispute, you should keep those factors in mind.
+As you go through a split and/or child custody dispute, you should keep those factors in mind.
 They may help you to agree on a parenting plan with the other parent or shape how you present your side of the argument in mediation sessions or court hearings.
-At McKinney, Tucker & Lemel, LLC, we will go over all of those details with you as we work with your spouse to reach a mutually acceptable custody arrangement or, if necessary, seek a court order determining custody.
+At McKinney, Tucker & Lemel, LLC, we will go over all of those details with you as we work with your spouse to reach a mutually acceptable custody arrangement or, if necessary, seek a custody court order.

 Things to Look for in Choosing a Child Custody Lawyer in Rock Hill